Hypertension is the medicine name for high blood pressure.

 Those are guidelines issued by the American Heart Association in 2017.

-The problem with the condition is that the hypertension causes are unknown.
+The problem with the condition is that the high blood pressure causes are unknown.

 There are certain risk factors, but there is not a clear cause of hypertension.

-Even though it is a global health concern, hypertension causes are still vague.
+Even though it is a global health concern, causes are still vague.

-With that in mind, let’s talk about hypertension causes, prevention, and how to treat it.
+With that in mind, let’s talk about high blood pressure causes, prevention, and how to treat it.

 The exact cause of hypertension is often not known.